All Episodes

 So, I mean, we are faced with a lot of real dangers.

-Could the people that say that we're alarmists discount the realities of nuclear power plants and facilities built on Earthquake faults?
+And is that, you know, could the people that say that we're alarmists discount the realities of earthquakes of nuclear power plants and facilities built on earthquake faults?

 Well, our scientists would say with the double containment structures we have, we have a great deal of protection, that there has never been in this country the kind of thing that occurred at Chernobyl.